 - A shift in trading towards more structured marketplaces

 - Improved best execution

 - More explicit costs of trading and investing

-At Thomson Reuters, we have the content, technology and expertise to help you meet this challenge, as well as take advantage of the market opportunities and potential for competitive advantage that the regulation undoubtedly offers.
+At Thomson Reuters, we have the content, technology, experience and expertise to help you meet the challenge that this transformation poses, as well as take advantage of the market opportunities and potential for competitive advantage that the regulation undoubtedly offers.

 It’s important to note that, while this directive is driven by European regulators, MiFID II will reach far out into the global financial industry, impacting all financial organizations that deal with the European markets.